Skip to content

 • Not considering a staff member’s request for flexible working during winter so they can get home before sunset for Sabbath.

-Comments, jokes or other acts related to the race or religion of a person may not be seen as vilification, but they could still be the basis for a complaint of discrimination if they take place in one of the areas of public life covered by the Equal Opportunity Act.
+If comments, jokes or other acts related to religious belief or activity don’t meet the definitions of vilification, they could still be the basis for a complaint of discrimination if they take place in one of the areas of public life covered by the Equal Opportunity Act.

 Are there any exceptions to the law?